mileycyiza-droid/tue_28220_mireille_healthcare_appointment_db/README.md

 ### PHASE VI: Database Interaction & Transactions

 ## Procedure
-We create procedures to handle database tasks automatically, like adding or updating patients and appointments.This makes the system faster, safer, and easier to manage.
+I create procedures to handle database tasks automatically, like adding or updating patients and appointments.This makes the system faster, safer, and easier to manage.
 CREATE OR REPLACE PROCEDURE add_patient (
     p_first_name IN VARCHAR2,
     p_last_name  IN VARCHAR2,